🧬

 Are Golden Retrievers good with children?

-Yes, they are renowned for their patient and gentle nature with children.
+Yes, they are renowned for their patience and gentle temperament, making them excellent family dogs.

 Do they shed a lot?